 • ₩2,400,000 × 4.5% = ₩108,000 per month (your contribution)

 Again, if you are from a country with a pension agreement or reciprocity with Korea, this money may not be “gone forever”.
 In many cases you can claim a lump-sum refund when you leave permanently.
+Always confirm your own country’s status with the National Pension Service.

 2.4.
 Example payslip (approximate)